bradhaywood/Pulp/README.md

 # NAME

-Pulp - Kelp with extra sweeteners
+Pulp - Give your Kelp applications more juice

 # DESCRIPTION